kestra-io/docs/content/blogs/2024-08-08-taskrunners-ga.md

 We are thrilled to announce the general availability of Task Runners, a major addition to Kestra's orchestration capabilities, allowing you to offload resource-intensive tasks to on-demand compute services.
 Task runners guarantee that your workflows have enough resources while reducing compute costs.

+## Why do you need Task Runners

+Many data processing tasks are computationally intensive and require a lot of resources (such as CPU, GPU, and memory).
+Instead of provisioning always-on servers, Task Runners can execute your code on dynamically provisioned containers in the cloud, such as AWS ECS Fargate, Azure Batch, Google Batch, Google Cloud Run, auto-scaled Kubernetes clusters, and more.

 ## What are Task Runners

-Many data processing tasks are computationally intensive and require a lot of resources (such as CPU, GPU, and memory).
-Instead of provisioning always-on servers, Task Runners can execute your code on dynamically provisioned compute resources.

-[Task Runners](../docs/05.concepts/09.task-runners/index.md) is an extensible, pluggable system capable of executing your tasks in arbitrary remote environments.
-All you have to do to offload your task execution to a remote environment is to specify the `taskRunner` type in your task configuration.
+[Task Runners](../docs/05.concepts/09.task-runners/index.md) is an extensible ecosystem of plugins capable of executing your tasks in arbitrary remote environments.
+All you have to do to offload data processing to a remote environment is to specify the `taskRunner` type in your task configuration.

-You can build a custom plugin to run your tasks in any environment you wish, or you can use one of the **managed plugins** offered by [Kestra](https://kestra.io/), such as AWS Batch, Azure Batch, Google Batch, or Kubernetes.
+You can either build a custom plugin to run your tasks in any environment you wish, or you can use one of the **managed plugins** offered by [Kestra](https://kestra.io/), such as AWS Batch, Azure Batch, Google Batch, Google Cloud Run, or Kubernetes.

 ![task_runner_plugins](/blogs/2024-08-08-taskrunners-ga/task_runner_plugins.png)